vladimirshefer/spring-boot-starter-telegram/docs/index.md

   /**
    * Simple handler to reply the text messages.
+   * Handles messages from all chats from all messengers.
    * @param messageText the text of the message, if present.
    * @return Reply message text to be sent by bot.
    */